Published on: October 14, 2024

 Best for: Publishers seeking complete brand control and recurring reader engagement.

-A multimedia magazine goes beyond text and static visuals by integrating multiple media types — video, audio, infographics, motion graphics, and even interactive storytelling.
+A multimedia magazine goes beyond text and static visuals by integrating multiple media types such as video, audio, infographics, motion graphics, interactive charts, and other on-page interactions.
 This approach allows publishers to create rich, immersive experiences that deepen reader engagement and make complex topics easier to grasp.

 For instance, a travel magazine might feature 360° destination videos, while a fashion publication could embed behind-the-scenes runway footage directly within the article layout.